marklishman/colors-microservices/white/README.md

 }
 ~~~

-Or just configure `WebTestClient` to bind to the controller.
+Or configure `WebTestClient` to bind to the controller.

 ~~~java
 private WebTestClient client;